-As of the end of 2020, 61,487 investment projects worth US\$187.275 billion had been approved since Taiwan began acquiring foreign direct investment in 1952.
-The leading five sources of foreign investment in Taiwan are the Netherlands, the British territories in the Caribbean, the United States, Japan and the United Kingdom; and the top five invested industries have been finance and insurance, electronic component manufacturing, wholesale and retail, information and communications, and professional, scientific and technical services.
+Since 1952 (when Taiwan first began acquiring foreign direct investments) through 2019, 58,069 foreign investment projects have been approved totaling US\$178,131 billion.
+The top five sources of foreign investment in Taiwan have been the Netherlands, the British Overseas Territories in the Caribbean, the US, Japan, and the United Kingdom.
+The top five invested industries have been finance and insurance, electronic components manufacturing, wholesale and retail, information and communications, and science and technology services.

-In 2020, Taiwan approved 3,418 foreign investment projects representing total investment of US\$9.144 billion.
-The five leading sources of foreign investment were Denmark, the British Overseas Territories in the Caribbean, Japan, the United Kingdom, and Luxembourg, accounting for approximately 70.15% of total overseas investment for the year.
-The five leading invested industries were finance and insurance, professional, scientific and technical services, wholesale and retail, power and gas supply, and electronic components manufacturing, accounting for about 77.76% of total foreign investment.
+In 2019, Taiwan approved 4,118 foreign investment projects representing total investment of US\$11.96 billion.
+The five leading sources of foreign investment were the British Overseas Territories in the Caribbean, the Netherlands, Japan, Australia, and Hong Kong, accounting for approximately 71.89% of total foreign investment for the year.
+The top five industries receiving investments were electronic components manufacturing, finance and insurance, information and telecommunications, wholesale and retail, and science and technology services, accounting for about 73.92% of total foreign investments.